factorymedia/standards/testing/php/README.md

 </phpunit>
 ```

 Finally, PHPUnit uses a separate Wordpress configuration file, `wp-tests-config.php`, also provided on the repo.

 ### Create test database
 PHPUnit requires a empty Wordpress database with some additional test tables.
-To create it download and extract the `test_db.zip` and import into your MySQL instance with:
+To create it download and extract the `fm_wordpress_tests.zip` and import into your MySQL instance with:

 ```
 unzip fm_wordpress_tests.zip